rugging24/java-testcompose/README.md

 # java-testcompose
-A clean to run your containerised tests
+A clean way to run your containerised tests